Algarve-Tourist.com

 Faro airport and travel to Carvoeiro

-The main airport of southern Portugal is Faro airport, and is located 64 km to the east of Carvoeiro.
+The main airport of southern Portugal is Faro airport, situated 64 km to the east of Carvoeiro.

-There is very poor public transport from the airport to Carvoeiro, and the time-consuming journey requires three different buses.
-To travel from the airport to Carvoeiro, we would always recommend either pre-booking a private transfer (€50) or taking a shared minibus transfer (€25) on arriving in Portugal.
+Public transport from the airport to Carvoeiro is limited, and the time-consuming journey requires three different buses.
+To travel from the airport to Carvoeiro, it is recommended to either pre-book a private transfer (€50) or take a shared minibus transfer (€25) upon arrival in Portugal.
 A taxi hired directly from the airport will be very expensive (€85+), while demand for Uber in the summer is very high.

 Carvoeiro bus faro